• Skip to primary navigation

 • Balsamic Vinegar: A rich, complex sweetness that explodes in the mouth with notes of fig, molasses, cherry, chocolate, or prune.
 Traditional balsamic should pick up the flavors of the wood it matured in and may have a slight smokiness.
 Traditional balsamic offers a mellow tartness rather than a strong acidity.

-• Dijon Mustard: Dijon mustard has a tangy, sharp, and strong flavor with a bit of spice.
+• Dijon Mustard: Dijon mustard has a tangy, sharp, and intense flavor with a bit of spice.

 • If you don't like gnocchi, make this recipe with sweet or baking potatoes.
-However, cut and parboil the potatoes, so they cook at the same rate as the other vegetables.
+However, cut and parboil the potatoes to cook at the same rate as the other vegetables.

-• Try Pesto Salad Dressing, Creamy Italian Dressing, How to Make Your Own Oil-Free Italian Salad Dressing, and Citrus Dressing as an alternative dressing option.
+• Try Pesto Salad Dressing, Creamy Italian Dressing, How to Make Your Own Oil-Free Italian Salad Dressing, and Citrus Dressing as an alternative dressing options.

-• Use fresh herbs instead o dry herbs, but remember dry herbs have a stronger flavor, so reduce the amount by one-half.
+• Use fresh herbs instead o dry herbs, but remember dry herbs have a more robust flavor, so reduce the amount by one-half.

 • For a gluten-free option, choose shelf-stable gluten-free gnocchi.